top of page

 Around 95 species have been seen on the Estuary, which means the area holds one of the highest bird diversities in the country.

 Some species are exclusively estuarine (feeding only on the Estuary mudflats) but some species can also be seen all along the Manawatū River.
-Many of the Estuary shorebirds are migratory arriving in good numbers for our summer while some Aotearoa New Zealand birds, like the Wrybill winter in the Estuary and then fly to the South Island to breed in summer.
-Long distance travellers, the Bar-tailed Godwits are our renowned summer visitors, before returning to the Arctic for the northern summer to breed.
+Many of the Estuary shorebirds are migratory arriving in good numbers for our summer while some Aotearoa New Zealand birds, like the Wrybill winter in the Estuary and then fly to the South Island to breed in our summer.
+Long distance travelers, such as the Bar-tailed Godwits are our renowned summer visitors, before returning to the Arctic for the northern summer to breed.
 As well as waders, seabirds and wetland birds are present at the Estuary.

 Some of the birds you might see are shown below.
 Click on the images to learn more about these special species.
 Each has a link at the end of some brief text to a more detailed account.